SuicideSin/conchologist/README.md

 Tired of having multiple netcat listeners on your attack box?

-Every wanted to share your shells with your script kiddie friends?
+Ever wanted to share your shells with your script kiddie friends?

 Then you should try Conchologist!